howerj/rust-embed-forth/readme.md

 ## Building and Running

-Type "cargo run" to build and run, or "make run".
+Type "cargo run eforth.blk new.blk" to build and run, or "make run".
 This will build the virtual machine and execute it, it should read from the standard input stream and write to the standard output stream.
-You should be greeted with a message that looks like this:
+You should be greeted with a message that looks something like this:

 	eFORTH V 1984
 	 157E 2A82